 Sibling Photography Movie Night

 Snuggled up on a chair together with a comfy blanket and a bowl of popcorn makes for a great photo, so pop in a movie (does anyone pop in movies anymore?) and position yourself to the side of the screen to get some great sibling photos.
 You may need to leave a few lamps on to ensure you have enough light for crisp photos, or experiment with slightly longer shutter speeds.

 Look for “Real” Moments

 Siblings don’t get along all of the time, or even most of the time, so your images shouldn’t just reflect those few perfect moments that you manage to capture on camera.
 Look for fights, arguments, disagreements, or just plain disliking so your kids can look back on the photos later and see what they were “really” like together.
-Also they’re great photos for when you little ones get married!
+Also, they’re great photos for when your little ones get married!

 Really Fun Times

 There are many times where your kids are going to give you awesome expressions, and as a parent, you can probably tell what those are going to be: Christmas morning, on vacation, new puppy/kitten, new bike, playing in the sprinkler, etc. Get your camera out and put it on continuous shooting mode to ensure you capture their happy faces during these iconic times to photograph siblings!